What is depression?

 Taking antidepressants

-Whenever you're starting to take a new medicine, you should always talk to your GP or a pharmacist about any medicines you're already taking.
+Before you start taking antidepressants, you should always talk to your GP or a pharmacist about any medicines you're already taking.
 This is because there might be some antidepressants you need to avoid.
-For example, the anti-depressant fluvoxamine is not recommended for someone taking the asthma medicine theophylline.
+For example, the anti-depressant fluvoxamine is not recommended for someone taking theophylline.

 Your healthcare professional can tell you which antidepressant is likely to work best for you.